New class of non-Einstein pp-wave solutions to quadratic gravity: Vacuum pp-waves in quadratic gravity

 Plugging \eqref{eq:ric00} and \eqref{eq:B00} into the field equations \eqref{eq:simplifiedFEQG}, the $uv$-component immediately implies that $\Lambda = 0$, and consequently the only other nontrivial component takes the form

 where we recall that $\kappa$ is defined as in \eqref{eq:def_kappa}.
 This agrees\footnote{Our $\kappa$ is related to $K$ in \cite{Madsen_1990} by $K^2 = -1/(2\kappa)$.} with the results in \cite{Madsen_1990}.
-The general solution to this equation has been constructed in \cite{Madsen_1990} as well and there's no need to repeat that analysis here.
+The general solution to this equation has been constructed in \cite{Madsen_1990} as well and there is no need to repeat that analysis here.

 Finally, we note as a consequence of \eqref{eq:ric00} that \eqref{eq:Brinkmannmetric0} is an Einstein metric if and only if $\Delta_{\mathbb E} H = 0$ (and in this case it also follows that $R = \Lambda = 0$).
 Hence pp-waves with flat wave surfaces are less constrained in quadratic gravity than they are in general relativity.
 As we will see below, this is even more true for pp-waves with curved wave surfaces.